f0lie/Explorer-Game/README.md

 ## Tools we will be using
 [Slack](legendoftheswamp.slack.com)
   * This is so we can communicate.
-Group texting is pretty ghetto and someone's phone could be wiped.

 [SFML](http://www.sfml-dev.org/documentation/2.3.2/)
   * This is so we can interact with the computer.
 Its also cross platform so you don't have to install Linux.

 Git
-  * This is so we can track changes and merge our code togethe.rC
+  * This is so we can track changes and merge our code togethe.

 Any IDE
   * With the proper setup, it shouldn't matter what IDE you are using or even what OS.